-Easy 5-ingredient keto shortbread cookies with almond flour ready in less than 15 minutes to fix all your sweet cravings with only 1 gram of net carbs.
-Bonus, these almond flour shortbread cookies are keto, vegan, and gluten-free!
+Easy 4-Ingredient Keto Shortbread Cookies with almond flour ready in less than 15 minutes to fix all your sweet cravings with only 1 gram of net carbs.
+Bonus, these almond flour shortbread cookies are keto, with a vegan option, and gluten-free!

 It’s very easy to whip a batch of keto shortbread cookies that taste like your favorite traditional shortbread!